Skip to main content

 Impact

-An integral part of the Design and Technology curriculum is taking risks and whilst undertaking purposeful projects, children will have undoubtedly made mistakes but also built resilience and tenacity: becoming confident problem-solvers, empowering not only themselves but others around them too.
-For those children who may not always excel in core subjects, this platform will have created an engaging, creative academic outlet to develop vocational skills which can be transferred to many careers and hobbies.
-A solidified culture of 100% achievement with high aspirations, and an incentive to promote and sell products to the consumer, is embedded in every child.
+An integral part of the Design and Technology curriculum is taking risks.
+Whilst undertaking purposeful projects, children will have undoubtedly made mistakes but also, they will have built resilience and tenacity, becoming confident problem-solvers, empowering not only themselves but others around them.
+This platform will have created an engaging, creative academic outlet to develop vocational skills which can be transferred to many careers and hobbies.
 We believe no child is left behind, therefore every child is encouraged to ask higher-level questions and increase their ability to analyse, evaluate and create.
-This helps to stimulate students to seek information on their own.
-By the end of every child’s primary education, they are equipped with the experience and confidence that they can design, create and evaluate products collaboratively and strive towards careers incorporating Design and Technology as skilled, ambitious designers, innovators and developers for the future.
+Our children are equipped with the experience and confidence to design, create and evaluate products collaboratively and strive towards careers incorporating Design and Technology as skilled, ambitious designers, innovators and developers for the future.

 Proud Traditions | Wide Horizons | High Achievement